Kremlikv/Wordbaker/README.txt

 EMAIL
 At registration each user must provide an email address.
 It is stored in the user database.
 Now I can communicate with the users of my website.

+RED-GREEN
+Quiz highlights correct answers in red and wrong in red.
+Result of a day of editing!
+It required moving part of the logic to a separate file submit_answer.php